Woman taking an online alcohol assessment using her laptop computer and headphones.

 You may be concerned about your alcohol use or the alcohol use of someone you love.
-Perhaps you’ve had a legal incident involving alcohol use (e.g., DUI, public intoxication).
-If so, seeking an alcohol assessment is usually a practical step; it may even be court-ordered.
+Perhaps you’ve had a legal incident involving alcohol (e.g., DUI, public intoxication).
+If so, seeking a remote alcohol assessment for court is proactive practical step recommended by many attorneys; or it may be a required by a judge to get a court-ordered alcohol assessment.
+If so, online alcohol assessments are now recognized nationwide a professional and court approved assessment format.

 Understanding what this assessment entails is vital to making the most informed decision about your or your loved one’s future.